llm-bible/llm-bible.github.io/_publications/depaoli2023improved.markdown

 ---
 layout: publication
-title: "Improved Prompting And Process For Writing User Personas With Llms, Using Qualitative Interviews: Capturing Behaviour And Personality Traits Of Users"
+title: Improved Prompting And Process For Writing User Personas With Llms, Using Qualitative Interviews: Capturing Behaviour And Personality Traits Of Users
 authors: De Paoli Stefano
 conference: "Arxiv"
 year: 2023